KodyKantor/chum/README.md

 upload or download files from the target server.
 The data uploaded is a chunk of random bytes.

 `chum` supports the S3 and WebDAV client protocols.
+It can also write to the local filesystem (for establishing a baseline).

-Upload file size distribution is an important part of how `chum` works. `chum` includes a default object size distribution if one is not provided at the CLI.
+File size distribution is an important part of how `chum` works. `chum` includes a default object size distribution if one is not provided at the CLI.
 The CLI option for specifying a file size distribution is `-d`.
 When a `chum` thread uploads a file it will choose a random file size from the provided